 The dolphins also collaborate in hunting, raise their cubs together, and are in solidarity with those of their species and with others as well.

 It is a fascinating animal, and here you can see them in their habitat and learn more about them.

 In addition, from the sea, you will enjoy fantastic views of the coast of Tarifa.

 Have breakfast at Café Azul

-You could say that in Tarifa village there is a great hotel offer, but the truth is that the space is limited, there are many travelers and the hotels rooms books out fast.
+You could say there is a great hotel offer in Tarifa village, but the truth is that the space is limited, there are many travelers, and the hotels’ rooms book out fast.

 Many of the inhabitants of Tarifa have apartments or rent rooms for tourists.

-Tarifa is surrounded by protected natural parks, in which it is not allowed to stay overnight and much less make a barbecue.
+Tarifa is surrounded by protected natural parks, where it is not allowed to stay overnight or make a barbecue.
 But the number of people who travel in vans of all sizes is increasing.
 And that’s why there are places enabled.

-Pay attention with sleeping inside the natural park or protected areas, there are guards guarding and fining.
+Pay attention to sleeping inside the natural park or protected areas; guards guard and fining.